dynmie/commands/README.md

 # Dynmie's Command Framework (DCF)
+A cool command framework for Minecraft.

 ## About
 This is a stripped down version of the command framework used on [pixlies.net](https://pixlies.net/).

+WARNING: This only runs on Paper.
+Spigot and Bukkit will not be supported.

 ## Contributing
 Want to contribute?
 Create a pull request!